alextanhongpin/saga-pattern/draft.md

 	2a) There are no source to query: Supervisor continue to next step
 3. Supervisor resets the status back to pending, update the retry_count by 1

-Scenario: Supervisor looks for failed steps
+Scenario: Supervisor looks for failed steps (this does not exist)
 1. Supervisor checks the status to check if retryable
 2. Supervisor resets the status back to pending, update the retry_count by 1